Classes and Permissible Weapons for the

 Goddard Regulators Zombie Outbreaks

 Apprentice: This class is for Shooters ages 11, 12, and 13.
 They may use any category allowed firearm in any allowed caliber.
-This class requires enough magazines to dispense at least 20 rounds (so if you need more than two, be prepared.)
+This class requires enough magazines to dispense at least 20 rounds.
 Apprentice Shooters may shoot in the adult classes if they prefer.

 Junior: This class is for Shooters ages 10 and younger.
 They may use any category allowed firearm in any allowed caliber.
-This class requires enough magazines to dispense at least 20 rounds (so if you need more than two, be prepared.)
+This class requires enough magazines to dispense at least 20 rounds.
 Shooters ages 10 and younger must shoot in the Junior class.

 Rick Grimes: This class will consist of wheel-guns only (including back-up guns), .32 through .45 caliber, non-magnum loads.
 For this class New York reloads, Speed-Loaders, Speed-strips, and Moon Clips are fully allowed and encouraged.
 Examples of weapons for this class include: S&W models 10, 686, 329, Ruger SP101, G100, Redhawk, Taurus 82, Judge (in 45LC).
 As always at the Goddard Regulators, we recommend back-up guns.